 The Architecture Complex is a center of dedicated studio spaces for Architecture students.
-Students can access studios twenty-four hours a day, seven days a week throughout the year.
+Students can access studios 24/7 throughout the year.
 Also included in the Complex are the Wedge Gallery, Physics Lab, classrooms, the Julius Shulman Institute, and the Ahmanson Main Space.